AlexJReid/blog/content/posts/cloud-dataflow/index.md

 Some data engineers or scientists may prefer to use the Python SDK, for consistency with other work they may do.
 The fundamentals don't change, but it is important to still write Python code that follows the Beam programming model.
 For instance, there might be little point in simply wrapping an existing Python program that uses `pandas` to count, or uses a multiprocessing library, when there are approaches that are native to Beam.

-As discussed above, templates are powerful, but keep in mind that they will not allow you to customise your pipeline significantly.
-Their intended use is for things like filenames and database tables.
+Templates are powerful, but keep in mind that they will not allow you to customise your pipeline significantly.
+Their intended use is for things like changing filenames and database tables.

 Storing secrets such as credentials to external services is something that needs to be given careful thought.
 You could just pass them as options, but they'd be visible within the console.
 A better approach is to leverage the Secret Service or KMS within GCP, fetching them at runtime.
 Again, this relies upon your code being able to tolerate fetching these settings at runtime.
 The AWS Java SDK is well-designed in this regard.
 I implemented `GCPSecretServiceAWSCredentialsProvider`.
 (Catchy name, right?
 I used to write Objective-C.) This provider implementation does a request to the secret service to retrieve the credentials for the AWS SDK to use.
 It hooks in elegantly alongside the other providers in the chain.
 Of course, I'm running this pipeline on GCP and need access to AWS resources.
 If you were running this pipeline on AWS, this wouldn't be relevant, nor would it be if you only needed to access other GCP services as you'd use the IAM/service account implementation available on both of the clouds.